tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 The source and destination hosts are connected intermittently.
 If the intermediate nodes move out of range before the routes can be built then there is no connectivity.
 This can happen if the nodes move too fast, as route formation takes time due to the AODV protocol overhead.

+There is no communication outside of the communication range.
+The transmission interfere with each other and the nodes back off from transmitting, but its not visible here.
+Also the interference ranges are not displayed as they are too large.

 **TODO** milyen jelenségek jutnak érvényre az analog modelben, hogy teljesiti a kovetelmenyeket

--> communication range, interference
+.. -> communication range, interference

   no communication out of communication range; there is interference but its not visible here, and the ranges would be too big so its not displayed

 .. - this can be used to run simulations to figure out how fast the nodes can move so that connectivity can be maintained
    - as the AODV protocol has overhead